 The Company has entered into change-in-control agreements with each of the Named Executive Officers.
-Under these agreements, if a change in control occurs, a three-year employment period would go into effect.
+Under these agreements, if a change in control occurs, an employment period would go into effect.
+Mr. Tilden, Mr. Minicucci, Mr. Pedersen and Mr. Harrison, the employment period is three years.
+For Mr. Campbell, the employment period is two years.
 During the employment period, the executive would be entitled to:

-- receive the highest monthly salary the executive received at any time during the 12-month period preceding the change in control; - receive an annual incentive payment equal to the higher of the executive's target Performance-Based Pay Plan incentive or the average of the executive's annual incentive payments for the three years preceding the year in which the change in control occurs; - participate in fringe benefit programs that are at least as favorable as those in which the executive was participating prior to the change in control.

-If the executive's employment is terminated by the Company without cause or by the executive for "good reason" during the employment period (or, in certain circumstances, if such a termination occurs prior to and in connection with a change in control), the executive would be entitled to receive a lumpsum payment equal to the value of the payments and benefits identified above that the executive would have received had he continued to be employed for the entire employment period.
+- · receive the highest monthly salary the executive received at any time during the 12-month period preceding the change in control; - receive an annual incentive payment equal to the higher of the executive's target Performance-Based Pay Plan incentive or the average of the executive's annual incentive payments for the three years preceding the year in which the change in control occurs; - · continue to accrue age and service credit under our qualified and non-qualified defined benefit retirement plans; and - participate in fringe benefit programs that are at least as favorable as those in which the executive was participating prior to the change in control. - If the executive's employment is terminated by the Company without cause or by the executive for "good reason" during the employment period (or, in certain circumstances, if such a termination occurs prior to and in connection with a change in control), the executive would be entitled to receive a lump-sum payment equal to the value of the payments and benefits identified above that the executive would have received had he continued to be employed for the entire employment period.
 The amount an executive would be entitled to receive would be reduced on a pro-rata basis for any time the executive worked during the employment period.
 (The terms "cause," "good reason" and "change in control" are each defined in the change-in-control agreements.)

-The Company does not gross up to offset any excise tax that could be triggered.
-Under this provision, in the event that change-in-control benefits exceed the threshold amount that would trigger an excise tax under Section 280G of the Internal Revenue Code, the executive would receive the larger of the following amounts:

-- the "safe harbor amount," which is equal to the level above which excise taxes are triggered; or - the full change-in-control benefits if, after receipt of the full change-in-control benefits and payment of the excise tax, the after-tax amount is greater than the safe harbor amount described above.
+In 2012, the Company eliminated the conditional gross-up provision in favor of a modified cap provision for all executives.
+Under this provision, in the event that change in control benefits exceed the threshold amount that would trigger an excise tax under Section 280G of the Internal Revenue Code, the executive would receive the larger of the following amounts: the "safe harbor amount," which is equal to the level above which excise taxes are triggered; or - the full change-in-control benefits if, after receipt of the full change-in-control benefits and payment of the excise tax, the after-tax amount is greater than the safe harbor amount described above.